 Metal was the preferred RV roofing material until TPO and EPDM showed up on the scene.
-Flex Seal will adhere to almost any surface including wood, metal, aluminum, plastic, fiberglass, rubber, or vinyl or just about any dry (or even wet) surface.
+Flex Seal will adhere to almost any surface including wood, metal, aluminum, plastic, fiberglass, rubber, vinyl, or just about any dry (or even wet) surface.
+You just need to be sure to clean your RV roof before applying Flex Seal.
 It does work best on dry surfaces, but if you are dealing with a leak during rainy weather, you can still stop the leak.

 How to Use Flex Seal

 A leak in any of these RV roof materials can be repaired using Flex Seal.
 Again, the important thing while on the road is to stop the leak and prevent further water damage.
 Flex Seal is an excellent product for that purpose.